Top Skills to Look for in an Audiobook Narrator

 There are a variety of components that make an audiobook “good,” from the writing, proofing, directing, editing, and post-production.
-However, one of the most influential components is the narration.
+However, one of the most influential components is the narration voice over.

 Narration can either provide incredible enjoyment, allowing listeners to lose themselves in the story, or it can be the biggest distraction – causing listeners to drop off.